josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 Our fleet has been doing well on this front, but the other fleets are getting splattered on the metaphorical windshield.

 Now to the point.
-Imperial Earth Empire has built two 1,000 megaton thermonuclear weapons.
+The Imperial Earth Empire has built two 1,000 megaton thermonuclear weapons.

 Teller Mark 42.